Sparrow

 Lisa Hildorf headshot

 Born at E.W.
-Sparrow Hospital under extraordinary circumstances, Lisa Hildorf has a lifelong connection to the health system.
+Sparrow Hospital, now University of Michigan Health-Sparrow Lansing, under extraordinary circumstances, Lisa Hildorf has a lifelong connection to the health system.

 “I’m an adopted child, so there really wasn’t a record of my birth.
-But my notes from my parents’ diaries tell me that I was born at Sparrow,” Lisa shares.
-“Immediately after my birth-mother had me, Sparrow played a critical role in connecting me to my family at the last minute.
+But my notes from my parents’ diaries tell me that I was born at UM Health-Sparrow,” Lisa shared.
+“Immediately after my birth-mother had me, UM Health-Sparrow played a critical role in connecting me to my family at the last minute.
 Decades ago, they made the calls that would change the path of my entire future.
 It’s a unique little element about a place I’m still connected to today.”

 Lisa in New York City

-Fate led Lisa back to Sparrow later in life, when she became involved with Sparrow Foundation as part of Women Working Wonders (W3).
-Over a 27-year involvement, she became Sparrow Foundation Board Chair for 2021-22.
-Lisa recalls that, for her, one of the Foundation’s greatest accomplishments was helping make the Herbert-Herman Cancer Center a reality.
+Fate led Lisa back to UM Health-Sparrow later in life, when she became involved with UM Health-Sparrow Foundation as part of Women Working Wonders (W3).
+Over a 27-year involvement, she became UM Health-Sparrow Foundation Board Chair for 2021-22.
+Lisa recalled that, for her, one of the Foundation’s greatest accomplishments was helping make the Herbert-Herman Cancer Center a reality.

 Lisa on the golf course

-“At the time, I never dreamed I’d be one of the first patients at the Cancer Center,” Lisa recalls.
+“At the time, I never dreamed I’d be one of the first patients at the cancer center,” Lisa recalled.
 “When I was told cancer had been detected in the lymph nodes in my neck, I was in disbelief.
-But I was so fortunate that I found a team of people at Sparrow who could not have done more to support my cancer journey.”
-Lisa says that, with Sparrow on her side, she knew all of her questions would be answered, and that she would have a team of experts in her corner.
+But I was so fortunate that I found a team of people at UM Health-Sparrow who could not have done more to support my cancer journey.”
+Lisa said that, with UM Health-Sparrow on her side, she knew all of her questions would be answered, and that she would have a team of experts in her corner.

-From her first days of life to overcoming cancer, Sparrow has always been a central part of Lisa’s journey.
-“I was born at Sparrow.
-My youngest child was born at Sparrow.
-I'm a cancer survivor because of Sparrow,” Lisa says.
+From her first days of life to overcoming cancer, UM Health-Sparrow has always been a central part of Lisa’s journey.
+“I was born at UM Health-Sparrow.
+My youngest child was born at UM Health-Sparrow.
+I'm a cancer survivor because of UM Health-Sparrow,” Lisa said.
 “I've seen the capabilities of a strong leadership team that's in place here.
 So I will always help in any way that I can.”

 John's Story